-Creates an Amazon Kinesis stream.
+Creates a Kinesis data stream.
 A stream captures and transports data records that are continuously emitted from different data sources or producers

 .
 Scale-out within a stream is explicitly supported by means of shards, which are uniquely identified groups of data records in a stream.

 You specify and control the number of shards that a stream is composed of.
-Each shard can support reads up to 5 transactions per second, up to a maximum data read total of 2 MB per second.
+Each shard can support reads up to five transactions per second, up to a maximum data read total of 2 MB per second.
 Each shard can support writes up to 1,000 records per second, up to a maximum data write total of 1 MB per second.
-You can add shards to a stream if the amount of data input increases and you can remove shards if the amount of data input decreases.
+If the amount of data input increases or decreases, you can add or remove shards.

 The stream name identifies the stream.
 The name is scoped to the AWS account used by the application.
-It is also scoped by region.
-That is, two streams in two different accounts can have the same name, and two streams in the same account, but in two different regions, can have the same name.
+It is also scoped by AWS Region.
+That is, two streams in two different accounts can have the same name, and two streams in the same account, but in two different Regions, can have the same name.

 is an asynchronous operation.
 Upon receiving a

-request, Amazon Kinesis immediately returns and sets the stream status to
+request, Kinesis Data Streams immediately returns and sets the stream status to

 .
-After the stream is created, Amazon Kinesis sets the stream status to
+After the stream is created, Kinesis Data Streams sets the stream status to

 .
 You should perform read and write operations only on an